Resampling Techniques in GIS

 Similar to the nearest neighbor algorithm, this technique is commonly used for discrete data like land cover classification and other types of raster grids with distinct boundaries.

-When should you use majority resampling?
-It’s most often used for discrete data.
 For example, if the filter window finds 3 cells of agriculture land cover and 2 cells of road, the output data set will be classified as agriculture.
 This is because the agriculture land cover class is the most popular cell within the filter window.
 When compared with nearest neighbor resampling, the resulting data set will often be smoother.

 Raster Resampling: The Main Takeaway